saverio-negro/bmi-calculator/README.md

 ### Keep track of your Body Mass Index (BMI) and stay in shape.

-### Destini is a little storytelling app.
-You get to follow a story path depending on which answer you choose.
+### BMI Calculator works out your Body Mass Index (BMI) and gives you little and funny diet advice.

 <img src="./images/bmi-calculator.gif" width="25%" height="25%"/>

 The App was built while attending the course on iOS Development issued by Angela Yu from <a href="https://appbrewery.com/">The App Brewery</a>.

-Note: All credits regarding the assets for the UI of the Destini app go to <a href="https://appbrewery.com/">The App Brewery</a>.
+Note: All credits regarding the assets for the UI of the BMI Calculator app go to <a href="https://appbrewery.com/">The App Brewery</a>.